harness/developer-hub/docs/continuous-delivery/verify/configure-cv/verify-deployments-with-loki.md

 ## Set up continuous verification

-To set up CV, you need to configure a Service Reliability Management (SRM)-monitored service.
-A monitored service is a mapping of a Harness service to a service that is being monitored by your Application Performance Monitoring (APM) or logging tool.
+To set up CV, you will need a Harness Monitored Service.
+In the simplest terms, a Monitored Service is basically a mapping of a Harness Service to a service monitored by your APM or logging tool.

+You can set up a Monitored Service in the Verify step in a CD stage.

+There are other ways to set up a Monitored Service.
+To learn more see: [Monitored Service](docs/platform/monitored-service.md)

+In this topic we'll set up the Monitored Service as part of the **Verify** step.

 ## Add a Verify step to your CD pipeline